Please note numbers are strictly limited on this programme – early booking is advised

 Our approach is a combination of theory and experiential learning, providing participants with the tools and frameworks required to understand when coaching is appropriate; to hold effective coaching conversations and to use a coaching approach for talent development and management.

 Practice and reflection are key elements in the adult learning process.
-Our approach is to engage our delegates in coach practice - both on the programme and directly after.
+Our approach is to engage our delegates actively in coach practice - both on the Programme and over the three month period of the training.

 What you will learn on this programme